myna/myna-html/README.md

 ### Cookies

-TODO - Complete this.
-Notes:

- - We use cookies as a temporary data store.

- - The cookies store the following for each experiment on your site:
+*Myna for HTML* uses a cookie to store suggestion data across pages in your site.
+The cookie stores the following information for each experiment you have running on your site:

-    - the experiment UUID
+ - the UUID of the experiment;
-    - the last suggestion made
+ - the last variant name suggested;
-    - a flag to record whether the suggestion has been rewarded yet
+ - a yes/no flag to record whether the suggestion has been rewarded;
-    - an internal response token used to reward the variant on Myna

- - By default, cookies are scoped to the current domain and the path `/`.
-   This is configurable, e.g. for experiments that run across subdomains.

- - Cookies are used to implement sticky variants.
-The default lifetime is 7 days.
+ - a random *response token* that is used to verify rewards and prevent accidental double-rewards.

+The cookie does not store any personal information about your visitors.

+The default cookie name is `"myna"`.
+The default scope is the path `/` on the current domain, and the default cookie lifetime is seven days.
+You can configure these options by adding fields to the code snippet from your dashboard.
+For example:

+    Myna.init({
+      "cookieOptions": {
+        "domain": "yourdomain.com",   // customise the cookie domain "path": "/",                  // customise the cookie path "expires": 7                  // customise the expiry (number of days, specify null to use a session cookie) },
+      "experiments": [
+        { "uuid": "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", "class": "myna", "sticky": false }
+      ]
+    })

+If you aren't familiar with coding Javascript, we recommend you consult a front-end developer or [get in touch](https://mynaweb.com/about/contact) to check your syntax.

+### Customising the data attribute names

+If you are already using the default `data-show`, `data-bind` or `data-goal` attribute names on your site, you may want to customise the names used by *Myna for HTML*.
+You can do this by adding a *dataPrefix* option to the code snippet from your dashboard:

+    Myna.init({
+      "dataPrefix": "foo",
+      "experiments": [
+        { "uuid": "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", "class": "myna", "default": "variant1" }
+      ]
+    })

+This example changes the data attribute names to `data-foo-show`, `data-foo-bind` and `data-foo-goal` respectively.
+This change applies to all HTML elements for all experiments on the page.

 # Contributing to the library